slotix/dbconvert-streams-website/docs/targets/postgresql/index.md

 1. A running PostgreSQL instance.
 2. The database and schema specified in the stream configuration must exist in the target database.
-3. IP addresses of DBConvert Stream services are whitelisted on the target Postgres server.
+3. IP addresses of DBConvert Streams services are whitelisted on the target Postgres server.

 ## Whitelist DBS Target Writer.